rakinghiyat/portofolio/README.md

 # Portofolio
 Personal website, focus on portofolio projects and notes activity project.
-Simple, Clean, and Fast use HTML and CSS.
+Simple, Clean, and Fast.
+Only use HTML and CSS.